inspire-eu-validation/view-service/iso-19128/at54-getmap-crs-parameter.md

     * Check if the service notify the missing parameter.

-* Send a if request with an invalid CRS parameter and all the other mandatory parameters.
+* Send a GetMap request with an invalid CRS parameter and all the other mandatory parameters.

     * Check if the service notify the invalid parameter value.